sarajosephs/ProjectB/index.md

     frameborder="0">
 </iframe>

 Compared to other types of water complaints we see that "taste/odor" is the only complaint type which peaks in 2019!
-This supports our previous claims, perhaps Covid-19 actually did have an impact!
+This supports our previous claims, perhaps Covid-19 actually did have an impact.

 ![Complaint types](watercomplaintstype.png)